Helium (band)

-Helium was an American alternative rock band fronted by Mary Timony.
+Helium was an American indie rock band fronted by Mary Timony.
 The band formed during the summer of 1992.
 Between 1992 and 1997, they released two full-length albums, three EPs and several singles.

 History

 Under the original moniker of "Chupa", the band's founding members were vocalist/guitarist Mary Lou Lord, guitarist Jason Hatfield (Juliana Hatfield's brother), drummer Shawn King Devlin, and bassist Brian Dunton.
 Devlin and Dunton were both also in the band Dumptruck before founding Chupa.
 Mary Timony, formerly of the band Autoclave, replaced Lord on vocals and guitar shortly after formation, as Lord was reluctant to use electric instrumentation.
 Following Lord's departure, Chupa released a self-titled cassette and they self-distributed it in 1991.
 After Hatfield departed from the band, their name was changed to "Helium" and his position was not replaced; thus, the lineup of Devlin, Dunton, and Timony remained as a trio.

 Timony was known for her husky, vibrato-less and monotone singing style.
 The band's record label, Matador Records, likened Timony's vocals to Kim Wilde and Debbie Harry.